temmyscope/router/readme.md

 	=> The Library uses the PHP-DI dependency container to inject dependencies.

-	=> The Library's Router Class has been completely unit tested and is ready for use.
+	=> The Library has been completely unit tested and is ready for use.

 ### Installation
 ```bash